AllTradesz/beefy-docs/DeFi-concepts/Understanding Divergence Loss.md

 # Understanding Divergence Loss [a.k.a.
 Impermanent Loss (IL)]

-Beefy support often encounters questions on an important but confusing aspect of DeFi that arises from the innovation UniSwap introduced in 2018 of constant-product liquidity pools which an automated market-making (AMM) smart contract may use to provide decentralized asset swapping.
+Beefy support often gets questions on an important but confusing aspect of DeFi that arises from the innovation UniSwap introduced in 2018 of constant-product liquidity pools which an automated market-making (AMM) smart contract may use to provide decentralized asset swapping.
 This innovation has reigned since as a foundation of DeFi.
 By far most liquidity farms continue to use it today, like PancakeSwap.

 The formula behind the basic liquidity pool is simple: an amount of an asset, A, times an _equivalently valued_ amount of an asset, B, equals a constant: